em1e/java_practice/subjects/github.md

-# Exercise 0: Making a github account and links
+# Exercise 0: Making a github account and some handy resources

 Open up [github](https://github.com/) on your browser and create a new account.
 There are some images below to help out.